aau-daisy/solvedb/README.md

 ## License

-This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details All SolveDB dependencies (PostgreSQL, GLPK, CBC, SwarmOPS) are distributed under their own terms and are not bundled with SolveDB (included into this repository).
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details.
+All SolveDB dependencies (PostgreSQL, GLPK, CBC, SwarmOPS) are distributed under their own terms and are not bundled with SolveDB (instead, they are downloaded during the assembly phase).